OneLuaPro/.github/profile/README.md

 # OneLuaPro
 **OneLuaPro** is ...

-- a portable, monolithic distribution of the [Lua](http://www.lua.org/) programming language for the Windows operation system (should run from Windows 7 on upwards),
+- a portable, monolithic, and curated distribution of the [Lua](http://www.lua.org/) programming language for the Windows operation system (should run from Windows 7 on upwards),
 - natively build with MSVC compilers, without the unnecessary overhead of a complete MS Visual Studio installation,
 - provided as `Win32` and `x64` binaries,
 - targeted for corporate application scenarios on computers without permanent Internet access.

 **OneLuaPro** is not ...

-- made for compatibility with Lua package managers like `luarocks` .
+- made for compatibility with Lua package managers like `luarocks`.

 **OneLuaPro** does not ...